NCI-HTAN-Jamborees/Validation-of-CAF-Subtypes/README.md

 OVERLAY CAF RESULTS ONTO H&E

 ### Understampled Input Data
 Probe-based spatial omics use sparse probe sets that rarely coincide with markers of CAF subtypes.
-Preprocessing results in relatively well-defined cells via segmentation, but projecting CAF phenotypes onto the dataset can be challenging.
+Preprocessing results in relatively well-defined cells via segmentation, but projecting CAF phenotypes onto the dataset may require a bespoke process depending on format.
 <br>
 We attempted to preprocess MERFISH, CODEX, and H&E images to correlate with transcriptomically-defined CAF subtypes.
 <br>